 I have selected spots in my practice for clients who need a sliding scale based on limited income.

-You are welcome to pay for your sessions with a credit card, check, or cash.
+You are welcome to pay for your sessions with a credit card, check, cash, Venmo, or PayPal.

 I’m an out-of-network provider for all insurance companies; however, many insurance companies will reimburse some percentage of your therapy directly to you.
 Working with me gives you the freedom to engage in therapy without the typical constraints of insurance-based care.